-According to the U.S. Department of Housing and Urban Development, there were 40,056 homeless veterans living in the U.S. in a single night in January 2017.
+According to the U.S. Department of Housing and Urban Development, there were 19,750 homeless veterans living in the U.S. in a single night in January 2021.
 This number has only decreased by less than 400 as we enter into 2023.
 VA is working to rapidly house unsheltered Veterans to protect them and the broader community.
 For example, between March 2020 and September 2021, the Supportive Services for Veteran Families (SSVF) program placed nearly 32,000 Veterans in hotels or motels.
 20,000 of these Veterans have since moved on to permanent housing.

 Every 9 seconds in the US a woman is assaulted or beaten.

 Increased homelessness among elderly persons is largely the result of poverty and the declining availability of affordable housing among certain segments of the aging.
 Throughout the nation, there are at least 9 seniors waiting for every occupied unit of affordable elderly housing.

 We assist individuals released and under supervision with Supportive Housing including food and supportive services & training provided from 3 to 6 months.
 The program is intended to provide a start for the Returning Citizens to link with community resources and attain self-sufficiency.